godotengine/godot-docs/getting_started/step_by_step/instancing.rst

 .. image:: img/instancing_import_and_edit_button.webp

+A window notifying you that the project was last opened in an older Godot version may appear, that's not an issue.
+Click *Ok* to open the project.

 The project contains two packed scenes: ``main.tscn``, containing walls against which the ball collides, and ``ball.tscn``.
 The Main scene should open automatically.
 If you're seeing an empty 3D scene instead of the main scene, click the 2D button at the top of the screen.